terra-campaigns/unsettled/directory/Sigisfarne/RushdIbnUbada.md

 DEX 3 >
 WIL 11 >

-A 1
+A 2
 HP 5 >

-GP 133
+GP 68

 **Inventory**

-1. Rations (1)
+1. Rations (2)
 2. Torches (3)
-3. Tarp
-4. Boiled Leather Armour
+3. Boiled Leather Armour (1 armour)
+4. Helmet (1 armour)
 5. Short sword (d6) - 1-in-4, it is stuck in the next enemy
-6. Spring-loaded trap
-7. Hardening glue (3)
-8. Coins
-9. Sticky Rope: 120m that can stick to any surface.
+6. Sticky Rope: 120m that can stick to any surface.
 If one cannot recover the stuck part, sacrifice 10m of the rope to retrieve it.
+7. Pole (3m)

+**Cart**

+1. Spring-loaded trap
+2. Tarp
+3. Hardening glue (3)

 **Petty items**